Awarded Best Student Magazine in the Country by the Society of Professional Journalists in 2021!

 Typical sites for remembering the dead, such as cemeteries or war memorials, are static.
 Inscriptions on a headstone.
 A lone statue in the park.

 Gardens, however, pulse with life.
-When Miller-Pratt moved back to New Haven in 2015, nearly twenty years after her son had been killed in North Carolina, she discovered Yale’s Marsh Botanical Garden.
+When Miller-Pratt moved back to New Haven in 2015, nearly twenty years after her son had been killed, she discovered Yale’s Marsh Botanical Garden.
 The life that thrived in this space—fish rippling through ponds, flowers swaying in the breeze—created a sanctuary for healing.

 “That’s all I want to see,” she says.
 “The life that’s there.”